esteban-mendoza/disboard-scraping/README.md

   }
   ```

-- `CONCURRENT_PROXY_REQUESTS`: Default: `False`.
-If `True` and
-  `PROXY_URL` is set, the spiders will perform concurrent requests to the
-  proxy server.
-This will speed up the crawling process, but it will also
-  increase the load on the proxy server.
 - `REDIS_URL`: The URL of the Redis server.
 The spiders use Redis to queue
   and filter out duplicate requests.
 - `DB_URL`: The URL of the Postgres database.
 The spiders use the database